mbforbes/website-3/research.md

 I received my PhD in computer science from the University of Washington.
 I was advised by [Yejin Choi](https://homes.cs.washington.edu/~yejin/).
 My primary field of study is natural language processing (NLP).

-I'm interested in NLP where the rubber meets the road: language and stuff like robotics, vision, physical commonsense, and social norms.
-Rather than "language and X," I think of it as "X, but sometimes we also use language."
+I'm interested in NLP where the rubber meets the road: language and stuff like robotics, vision, physical common sense, and social norms.
+Rather than "language and X," I think of it as "X involves _communication_, which involves language."
 In other words, language as a messy artifact of a messy world.

 I was a 2016 NSF Graduate Research Fellow.
 In 2018--2019, I was a student researcher at Google AI, working with [Christine Kaeser-Chen](https://twitter.com/kaeserchen) and